‘The Young And The Restless’ Recap For Thursday: A Heartbreaking Funeral For Neil Winters

-The Young and the Restless recap for Thursday, April 25 reveals that Genoa City gathers for Neil’s funeral with several of his family and closest friends providing eulogies for him.
+The Young and the Restless recap for Thursday, April 25, reveals that Genoa City gathered for Neil’s funeral, with several of his family and closest friends providing eulogies for him.

 Malcolm (Shemar Moore) arrived at Devon’s (Bryton James), and they embraced.
 Throughout the city, Jack (Peter Bergman) and Ashley (Eileen Davidson), Lily (Christel Khalil), Nick (Joshua Morrow) and Sharon (Sharon Case), Billy (Jason Thompson), Jill (Jess Walton), and Victoria (Amelia Heinle) as well as Phyllis (Gina Tognoni) get ready for Neil’s (Kristoff St. John) memorial service.

 Ana (Loren Lott) sang at the church as Lily and Devon hugged and then she turned to embrace Malcolm.
-The Reverend (Stan Shaw) spoke about Neil’s life, talked about how painful death is for those who remain.
+The Reverend (Stan Shaw) spoke about Neil’s life and talked about how painful death is for those who remain.
 Many people cried as they listened to the service.

 Lily stood up to speak, but she broke down, so Malcolm took his turn.
 In a shaky voice, Malcolm discussed all that Neil meant to him as a brother.
 He recalled Neil’s corny jokes and then said that he was the oil to Neil’s water.
 Ultimately, Malcolm credited Neil for helping him become the man he is today.
-Malcolm cried that he missed his brother and hoped Neil knew how much he loved him.
+Malcolm cried, saying that he missed his brother and hoped Neil knew how much he loved him.

 Today on #YR, Genoa City honors the life of Neil Winters. pic.twitter.com/mUGMOnKMpP